corkysdevshop/Challenge_blank/README.md

  * What's the context of this challenge?
 Describe what you should already know to try this challenge.
  * Were there any articles or resources that were particularly useful in accomplishing this challenge?
  * What were some of the things that you learned that you didn't know before?
  * If you were to give this challenge tags, what would they be?
+Put these tags in the repos description section.
 1. Include files in directory and modify this readme however you see fit.
 1. Upload challenge to newly created repository